manojjahgirdar/Build-an-elearning-portal-with-Watson-Media/README.md

 using the same ID,
 * Click on Free Trial on [Watson Media Page](https://www.ibm.com/watson/media/services)
 ```
 >> [MJ] Check this URL, I don’t see Free Trial option on this page.
+Probably its this URL: https://www.ibm.com/watson/media
 ```
 * Login using IBM ID.
 Your 30 days free trial of the product will be activated.